MaterializeInc/materialize/doc/user/content/transform-data/patterns/durable-subscriptions.md

 **For sources, tables and materialized views:** increasing the history retention period will not restore older historical data that was already outside the previous history retention period before the change.

+Configuring indexes to retain history is not fully supported and is not recommended.
+Instead, consider creating a materialized view for your subscription query and configuring the history retention period on that view.

 See also [Considerations](#considerations).